|Provided by Web-Graphics|

 HABC certification shall be for the Handler as an academic qualification.

-NASDU certification shall be for the Dog or Dog and Handler (Team) as a practical assessment.
+NASDU certification shall be for the Dog and Handler (Team) as a practical occupational assessment.

-The successful learner can proceed onto NASDU/HABC Level 3 Awards, qualified handlers can also progress to Mobile Patrol Officers/Supervisors, Detection Dog Handlers and ultimately into Security Dog Training
+The successful learner can proceed onto NASDU/HABC Level 3 Certificates, qualified handlers can also progress to Mobile Patrol Officers/Supervisors, Detection Dog Handlers and ultimately into Security Dog Training

 This nationally recognised Award can also provide the underpinning knowledge to assist learners to progress to NVQ’s and higher qualifications

-Roles and Responsibilities of a General Purpose Security Dog Handler:
+Unit 01 Roles and Responsibilities of a General Purpose Security Dog Handler

-Maintaining the Health, Well Being and Safety of a General Purpose Security Dog:
+Unit 04 Maintaining the Health, Well Being and Safety of a General Purpose Security Dog

 Please contact NASDU Head Office for list of Approved NASDU Trainers